Skip to contents

 SAR\textrm{SAR} Smolt-to-adult recruit survival Natural production + Hatchery - -

-MM Instantaneous natural mortality of juvenile corresponding to either the freshwater or marine environment by age class Natural production + Hatchery SOM
+MM Instantaneous natural mortality of juvenile, corresponding to either the freshwater or marine environment by age class Natural production + Hatchhery SOM Mjuv_NOS, Mjuv_HOS

 NOB\textrm{NOB} Natural origin broodtake Hatchery SMSE NOB